Begum Samru: Jharsa palace and cantonment in Gurugram

 Begum Samru Place at Gurugram lies between Badshahpur-Jharsa in Gurgaon.
 The pargana of Badshahpur-Jharsa was ruled by Begum Samru.
 She built a palace for herself between Badshahpur and Jharsa.
 Jharsa was the place of Samru's principal cantonment.
 Parts of her fort compound have been completely lost to encroachments.
 Palace building is located between Gurgaon and Jharsa village, which is used as the official residence cum camp office of the district collector of Gurugram district.
-The Jharsa place is built in Islamic style.
+The Jharsa palace is built in Islamic style.
 A 1882 land revenue settlement report records that the idol of Sitla Mata was brought to Gurugram 400 years earlier (15th century).
 Begum Samru claimed the offering to Sitla Mata temple of Gurugram during the Chaitra month and the revenue from the offerings given to the deity for rest of the month was distributed among the prominent Jat families of the area.
 In 1818, Bharawas district was disbanded and Gurugram was made a new district.
 In 1821, the Bharaswas cantonment was also moved to Hidayatpur in Gurugram.